 The years 2006-2008 brought considerable growth to JJ X-Ray: Expansion of our standard product list, new interesting custom projects, increased hiring of technical and administrative personnel, new technology licenses with the PSI and the ESRF, the first steps to the establishment of an agent network, and the final retirement of the original founder Jens Linderholm.

 During 2009-2011 JJ X-Ray continued hiring focusing strongly on getting the organization ready for further growth.
 During this period also saw the JJ X-Ray products gaining ground and recognition among our users.

 By the end of 2012 JJ X-Ray won the biggest tender in the history of the company together with the Technical University of Denmark: For the fastest x-ray instrumentation in the world – the European X-ray Free Electron Laser (European XFEL) – JJ X-ray will be developing, producing and implementing one out of six beamlines.
 The instrumentation facility is expected to be up and running by 2016.

 In April 2016, we moved from our old facilities in Lyngby to larger premises in Hoersholm.
-The new buildings are still a part of the Science and Technology Park, Scion DTU, which has close connections to the Technical University of Denmark.
+The new buildings are still a part of DTU Science Park, which has close connections to the Technical University of Denmark.
 The location allows us to continuously benefit from the activities conducted by research groups at the Technical University of Denmark and the University of Copenhagen.
 Our premises are also placed fairly close to the MAX-lab Synchrotron and the upcoming ESS in Lund, Sweden, as well as DESY and the European XFEL in Hamburg, Germany